BDC Hamburger Icon

 Tips for updating business software

-When software nears its end of life, one option is to spend time and money to upgrade it and the other is to ignore it as long as you can.
+When software nears its end of life, businesses have two choices: invest time and money in an upgrade or delay the inevitable as long as possible.

-• Weigh up the pros and cons.
-List the potential gains next to the potential losses on a sheet of paper.
+• Weigh the pros and cons.
+List the potential gains next to the potential losses of upgrading.
 Having both pros and cons clearly in mind when making decisions is better than hoping everything turns out for the best.

 • Plan for unforeseen problems.
 Things may not go as planned, so have a backup plan in place.
 This approach encourages you to build a safety net to handle disruption and keep your business running even if things don’t go quite the way you thought they would.